 (a) bis outline the guiding principles which apply to the monitoring approaches;

 (b) a description of the project and the area likely to be affected by the proposed activities and by any suspension plumes they generate.
-Include detailed location maps showing proposed impact reference zones and preservation reference zones as well as locations of other nearby contract areas or known seabed infrastructure, the Preservation Reference Zones, the Impact Reference Zones and the surrounding area with reference to the Regional Environmental Management Plan including any buffer zones to prevent damage to these areas;
+Include detailed location maps showing proposed Impact Reference Zones and Preservation Reference Zones as well as locations of other nearby Contract Areas or known seabed infrastructure, the Preservation Reference Zones, the Impact Reference Zones and the surrounding area with reference to the Regional Environmental Management Plan including any buffer zones to prevent damage to these areas;

 (b) ter a description as to how the Environmental Management and Monitoring Plan has been prepared;

-(c) the project-specific environmental objectives, indicators and thresholds based on baseline environmental data and Standards;
+(c) the project-specific environmental objectives, indicators and thresholds based on baseline environmental data and applicable relevant Standards;

 (c) bis a description of the environmental baseline data, measured baseline values for parameters at the site, a characterization of the area proposed to be mined, adjacent areas that could be affected by mining, and areas that will be avoided due to their environmental value;

-(d) a description of how the monitoring data will be transmitted during operations, how the data will be labelled and monitored by qualified personnel, and how the data will be stored;
+(d) a description, prepared in accordance with the applicable Standard and taking into consideration the Guidelines of how the monitoring data will be transmitted during operations, how the data will be labelled and monitored by qualified personnel, and how the data will be stored;

-(e) the qualifications and proposed location of the personnel monitoring the ;
+(e) the qualifications and proposed location of the personnel monitoring the [environment data];;

 (f) a description of the procedures for providing the Authority and the Sponsoring State or States access to or receipt of the monitoring data for the purposes of monitoring compliance with the terms of an Exploitation Contract and collection of data.